High Performance Storage

 Second Alert – The percentage of full disk space at which to trigger the second storage space email alert.*

 Auto-extend – When enabled, the storage device disk will automatically expand to twice its size when the specified percentage of disk space is full in order to accommodate running workloads.
+Note that using certain coretypes, including Calcite, Chromium, Ferrite, and Granite, will expand the storage device disk to four times its size.
 The auto-extend can be triggered many times on the same storage device as long as it reaches the percentage full criteria.*

 * These actions are triggered periodically.
 If the device’s disk is being filled rapidly, they might only occur after a higher than specified percentage of disk space is full.